folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Name (required).** Name of the group.
 For example, History.
-*   **Code (required).** Self-created, based on name.
+*   **Code (required).** User-created, based on name.
 *   **Status (required).** Select the status of the group: Active, Frozen, or Inactive.
 Active means the group is ongoing, Frozen means the group has been put on pause, and Inactive means the group is no longer in use.
 *   **Acquisition units.** If you only want particular users within certain acquisition units to be able to edit the group, enter or select the Acquisition units from the drop-down list.
 You can select multiple units.
 If blank, any users with the appropriate permissions are allowed to edit the group's information.
-For more information, see [Settings > Acquisition units]({{< ref "/settings_acquisition_units.md" >}})
+For more information, see [Settings > Acquisition units]({{< ref "/settings_acquisition_units.md" >}}).
 *   **Description.** A description of the group.
 For example, you may want to include why the group was created and the relation between the different funds.